Overview#

 The programming model applies only to projects that are generated by Simplicity Studio v5's project configuration tool.
 As of this release this is only applicable to Bluetooth and Proprietary SDKs.
 This section explains the details of how a project generated by Simplicity Studio v5's project configuration tool works, and how you integrate your application to it.
 This covers both new projects and projects that are migrated to the new SDK version.

 The programming model covers several important areas such as hardware initialization, software initialization, and periodic action processing.
-It covers both baremetal and kernel based applications.
-For instance, in case of a baremetal application, this programming model will allow you to add processing action functions to the main loop.
+It covers both bare metal and kernel based applications.
+For instance, in case of a bare metal application, this programming model will allow you to add processing action functions to the main loop.

 If you are migrating an existing application to this new version, be aware that this programming model now handles some hardware initializations (hardware clocks, DCDC, etc) and some software initializations (kernel, stacks, etc) that you may have had to do manually with previous versions.

-Using this programming model for your application is important as it will ensure proper hardware initialization and proper SDK software modules initalization.
+Using this programming model for your application is important as it will ensure proper hardware initialization and proper SDK software modules initialization.
 Using this programming model will also ensure proper power management, as power management has to be a centralized service (power requirements can come from different requesters).
 For more information on power management, refer to Power Manager section.

-Note: The SDK Programming model is compatible with SiSDK 2024.6 and greater versions.
+Note: The SDK Programming model is compatible with SiSDK 2025.6 and greater versions.

 Features#